babel/website/docs/roadmap.md

 For example, we have a single plugin for the different class fields types (public and private, static and instance), but browsers have varying compatibility matrices:

 - Firefox 73 and Safari 14 support only public instance fields
-- Firefox 75+ supports pulic instance and static fields
+- Firefox 75+ supports public instance and static fields
 - Chrome 79+ supports public and private fields, but doesn't support private fields in some optional chaining expressions
 - Chrome 84+ fully supports private fields, and also private methods
 - Safari TP 121 fully supports private fields (even with `?.`), but it doesn't support private methods

 Creating a plugin for each feature is sub-optimal.
 For example, we can convert private methods to private fields and then, if needed, convert them to older syntax.
-However, we can generate a better optimized output by directly converting private methods down to older syntax without the intermediate step, if we know that it needs to be transpiled down.
+However, we can generate better/optimized output by directly converting private methods down to older syntax without the intermediate step if we know that it needs to be transpiled down.

 Since starting from Babel 7.13.0 we can read `targets` option directly inside a plugin, we can modify our plugins to automatically perform a _partial_ compilation of a given ECMAScript feature, which would give advantages in the output size and runtime performance.